botlabs-gg/yagpdb-docs-v2/.github/STYLE.md

 #### Lists

-Use hyphens `-` for all unordered lists, even sublists.
+Use hyphens `-` for all unordered lists, even sub-lists.
 This makes it easier for you to write (only one symbol to use) and it is more readable in source form.

 Properly number your ordered lists.